Comstock, Texas – On the Pecos Trail

 By 1901, a public school had been established in Comstock with one teacher and about 89 students.
 Though growth was steady over the next several decades, it was slow.
 In 1914, the Deaton Stage Line ended its service to Comstock due to the advent of the automobile, and the depot was soon closed as well.

-Slow growth has been seen since that time, with a population in 2010 of about 475 people.
+Slow growth has been observed since then, with a population of about 216 in 2020.

 Also See: